 Any sports fan will tell you that two championship-winning celebratory mainstays work in conjunction: Bottles are popped, corks fly, alcohol sprays—and goggles protect everyone’s eyes from all of it.
-We saw the New York Liberty wear them after their big win, and this week, one baseball team will win the World Series, a victory they’ll no doubt cap off with a shower of something crisp, dry, bubbly, and out of my price range.
+We saw the New York Liberty wear them after their big win, and this week, the Los Angeles Dodgers capped off their World Series victory with a shower of something crisp, dry, bubbly, and out of my price range.
 Which makes us wonder: Is Champagne—and its occasionally explosive opening process—so dangerous that athletes (or yourself) should don fundamentally bulletproof eye-ware when the party starts?

 Well, in a word: Yes.